LIVE · 526 PROCEDURES · 596 CLINICSLIVE · 526 PROCEDURES · 596 AUSTIN PROVIDERSVERIFIED

 04Questions, answered

-✓ MD-reviewedHow much does Rapamycin Therapy (mTOR Modulation) cost in Austin?+
+✓ MD-reviewedHow much does Rapamycin Therapy (mTOR Modulation) cost in Austin without insurance?+

-Cash-pay Rapamycin Therapy (mTOR Modulation) in Austin costs $35–$120.
-MarketCare tracks verified prices across Austin providers, so you can compare the full range side by side above and call the clinic whose price and location work for you.
+Without insurance, Rapamycin Therapy (mTOR Modulation) in Austin costs $35-$120 cash-pay (self-pay), based on verified quotes from Austin providers.
+MarketCare collects each price by phone and dates it, so you can compare the full range and call the clinic whose price and location work for you.
 No insurance needed.

 What is the cheapest Rapamycin Therapy (mTOR Modulation) in Austin?+

-The lowest verified cash price for Rapamycin Therapy (mTOR Modulation) in Austin is $35.
-The providers above are ranked cheapest-first, with prices running up to $120.
+The lowest verified cash price for Rapamycin Therapy (mTOR Modulation) in Austin is $35, with quotes at other Austin clinics running up to $120.
 Price varies by clinic, location, and what's bundled, so check what each quote includes before you book.

 Does the Rapamycin Therapy (mTOR Modulation) price include anesthesia and facility fees?+

 Usually the cash price covers the provider's professional fee and the in-office or facility fee.
 Anesthesia, pathology, and imaging are sometimes billed separately.
-Each MarketCare quote is collected by phone as an all-in cash price where the clinic offers one, so confirm exactly what's bundled with the front desk before you schedule.
+The $35-$120 verified range for Rapamycin Therapy (mTOR Modulation) in Austin reflects all-in phone quotes where clinics offer one, so confirm exactly what's bundled with the front desk before you schedule.

-Rapamycin Therapy (mTOR Modulation) is a qualified medical expense, so HSA/FSA funds work at most clinics.
+Yes, Rapamycin Therapy (mTOR Modulation) is a qualified medical expense, so the $35-$120 Austin cash price can be paid with pre-tax HSA or FSA dollars at most clinics.
 Ask for an itemized receipt with the CPT code for your reimbursement paperwork.

 ◆ COMMUNITY WIKI